Why Choose Crutchfield?

 The manufacturer’s warranty always applies.See more details

 You can take it with you.
-Just because you've got a GM LAN factory radio or navigation receiver in your General Motors vehicle, doesn't mean you have to leave your iPod at home.
-Just install USA Spec's GM PA20-GM iPod interface — it allows you to listen to all your favorite tunes through your car's speakers, and to control song and playlist selections right from your radio.
+Just because you've got a factory radio in your Chevrolet Corvette or Cadillac, doesn't mean you have to leave your iPod or iPhone® (and the hours and hours of music it contains) at home.
+Just install USA Spec's iPod interface — it not only allows you to listen to all your favorite tunes through your car's speakers, it even lets you control song and playlist selections right from your radio.
 And with your iPhone® connected, you can even stream music from popular Internet services like PANDORA®, Livio Radio, iHeartRadio, and more.

-Please enter your vehicle information and check Installation Details to find out if this interface is compatible with your vehicle.
-You can also call an Advisor at 1-888-955-6000 for help.
+Please enter your vehicle information or call an Advisor at 1-888-955-6000 to find out if this adapter is compatible with your vehicle.

 Compatibility Note: If you have a newer iPod/iPhone device with a Lightning connector, then you will also need Apple's Lightning to 30-pin adapter.
 Be sure to check "Details" for specific iPod model compatibility with this iPod adapter.